 If you are in any doubt what suitable and sufficient means, then please click and read our post that explains this.
 You will need the underpinning knowledge in that blog post for some of this blog post to make sense.

 The person checking the documents will have a checksheet to ensure every requirement is met.
 If you can get hold of that checksheet, you can meet every requirement and get the job done right first time.
 There’s not usually any problem with getting the checksheet, you just need to ask.
-You know who the subcontractor is working for, so just call them and ask to speak to the Health and Safety Manager.
+So, just call them and ask to speak to the Health and Safety Manager.
 They will appreciate you taking the time to do this as it means they are highly likely to only have to check the documents once.
 Trust me, when you’ve a stack of risk assessments and method statements to appraise, you really appreciate the sub-contractors that provide documents which meet your criteria.

 To fully meet the suitable and sufficient standard and the criteria of the person assessing the documents, either a Pre-construction information pack or a pre-start meeting will be required.
 Looking on Google Earth and reading the quotation is not enough!
 Ask for the information you need.
 You need to know what access equipment will be used, is lighting provided, where are the power points, what are the permit requirements.
 This is not a list.
 This is just a few examples of what needs to be communicated.